kechib/makeup-vault-client/README.md

 # full-stack-front-end-project

 ## Planning Story
 This is my first full stack single page application.
+I wanted to make an application the helps the user make makeup reviews.
+The user can review a product.
+Update and Delete their reviews.
+See all of their reviews and find a single review.
   This project was a bit of a challenge for me.
 I struggled with how creative I wanted to be, and managing the whole application at the same time.
 At times I found myself lost in different sections of the app.
 I learned organization is key.
 Sticking to a plan can ease stress and make your work more clean and debugging easier.
 I also really struggled with my css.
 I definely will use what I've learned with styling to hopefullly create better projects in the future.

 ## User Stories